 In this article, I look at three new real estate models gaining market traction: fixed-fee operators, for-sale-by-owner services and disruptive players.

 I looked for strong product-market fit and business model viability.
 I’m looking for businesses and business models that can materially change the way people buy and sell houses in a sustainable way, while making money.
 In other words, a good business.

 The business model is straightforward.
-For a simple fee (typically paid upfront), the firm will list a house.
-Advertising for properties is almost entirely done online on the major property portals.
+For a simple fee (typically paid upfront), the firm will list a house for sale.
+Advertising for properties is almost entirely done online via the major property portals.
 They also typically provide a yard sign.
 Given that a greater percentage of homebuyers now find the home they purchase from the web than from any other source, according to the 2016 National Association of Realtors profile of homebuyers and sellers, it’s logical the majority of advertising dollars shift online.

 These businesses aim to offer at least the same level of service as a traditional real estate agency, and in many cases exceed it by providing services like online dashboards and 24/7 support.

 The chart below shows average customer savings by using fixed-fee models.
 All numbers are in local currencies, and the calculations are based on average home sale prices and agent commission rates, excluding any additional marketing costs.